danlentz/clj-uuid/README.md

 >  counter, cryptographically secure random portion, and POSIX time encoding.
 >  As such, creation of v7 UUIDs may be slower, but have improved
 >  entropy chararacteristics compared to v1 or v6 UUIDs.

+_(function)_    `v7nc []`

+>  Generate a v7 UUID using non-cryptographic randomness (ThreadLocalRandom).
+>  Same timestamp/version/variant structure as v7, but uses a per-thread
+>  monotonic counter and ThreadLocalRandom instead of SecureRandom and a
+>  global AtomicLong.
+At ~39 ns, this is faster than JUG 5.2's v7
+>  generator (~50 ns).
+Use when cryptographic unguessability of the
+>  random portion is not required.

 _(function)_    `v8 [^long msb, ^long lsb]`